kitchensjn/parallax-mountains/README.md

 While you are in Settings, scroll down to nearly the bottom of the page and locate the GitHub Pages section.
 Set the Source to the 'master' branch and click Save.
 After a minute, refresh the page, scroll back to the GitHub Pages section, and your website's URL will be clickable.

-**I am in the process of making this theme accessible through rubygems and GitHub remote_themes.**
+*I am in the process of making this theme accessible through RubyGems and GitHub Pages remote_themes.*

 ## Usage